Andreja28/cloud-workflows/README.md

 python main.py file:my-file-store
 ```

+Results of the musico calculation will be stored in the `results` folder.

 **Note:** after running a workflow the folder toilWorkflowRun will be created.
 If you want to run the workflow again delete the folder or change the run options in the main function from **`_options.clean = "never"_ to _options.clean = "always"`** (automatically delete folder after completion)